How To Make Your Content More Engaging? (15 Practical Ways)

 11. Use examples wherever needed

-Some ideas and concepts are difficult to explain.
-Giving examples make them easier to understand.Also, giving (small) examples of the problem before leading readers to the solution can make them feel more connected/empathetic to you and your content.
+Also, giving (small) examples of the problem before leading readers to the solution can make them feel more connected/empathetic to you and your content.

-12. Improve your internal link building game
+12. Improve your internal link-building game

-Place sufficient and relevant links in your content to different pages on your domain.Navigate readers to different pages to drive them more value.
+Place sufficient and relevant links in your content to different pages on your domain.

 When they click on these links, they are evidently engaging with your content/website.
-It helps your SEO, as well as the conversion.
+It helps your SEO, as well as conversion.

 13. Avoid disruptions in between

-Visitors are here on the landing page to consume the content you promised either on Search Engine Result Page or Social Media (through headlines, descriptions).Now, if you’re going to disrupt them from consuming that content, it would very certainly shape their experience poorly.
+Visitors are here on the landing page to consume the content you promised either on Search Engine Result Page or Social Media (through headlines and descriptions).

 And they might decide to NOT engage with your content/website further.

-So, as long as possible, avoid popups, scroll boxes, welcome mats and other UX-disruptive components on your website.
+So, as long as possible, avoid popups, scroll boxes, welcome mats, and other UX-disruptive components on your website.

 14. Don’t make it predictable

-If your content is too predictable, the visitors would barely skim through it and leave.They wouldn’t want to consume a content, and engage with it, that they already have a fair idea of what it is.
+They wouldn’t want to consume content and engage with it that they already have a fair idea of what it is.

 Even if you’re writing on a very cliché topic, try to bring unique takes to it.